Heimeshoff v. Hartford Life & Accident Insurance Co.

 Heimeshoff v.
 Hartford Life & Accident Ins.
 Co., 571 U.S. 99 (2013), is a United States Supreme Court case.
 In this case, the court considered whether the agreed-upon limitations period for filing a legal objection to long-term disability denial began when the claim was filed or the claim received a final denial.
 In a unanimous decision, the court ruled the agreed-upon limitations period is neither too short nor is there a statute that prevents it from taking effect, as such the courts are bound to enforce the limitations period and its start date as written in the coverage plan.

+Background

+Hartford Life and Accident Insurance Company (Hartford) is the administrator of Wal-Mart Stores, Inc.'s (Wal-Mart) Group Long Term Disability Plan (Plan), an employee benefit plan covered by the Employee Retirement Income Security Act of 1974 (ERISA).
+The Plan's insurance policy requires any suit to recover benefits pursuant to the judicial review provision in ERISA, to be filed within three years after "proof of loss" is due.
+Heimeshoff filed a claim for long-term disability benefits with Hartford.
+After petitioner exhausted the mandatory administrative review process, Hartford issued its final denial.
+Almost three years after that final denial but more than three years after proof of loss was due, Heimeshoff filed a claim for judicial review pursuant to ERISA.
+Hartford and Wal-Mart moved to dismiss on the ground that the claim was untimely.
+The District Court granted the motion, recognizing that while ERISA does not provide a statute of limitations, the contractual 3-year limitations period was enforceable under applicable State law and Circuit precedent.
+The Second Circuit affirmed.